 Simply put, a mystery writer who solves actual crimes.
 After all, who better to unravel all the twists and turns of a mystery than someone who creates them for a living?
-Possibly a result of Write What You Know
+Possibly a result of Write What You Know.

 - The leads from Kamen Tantei kind of subvert this.
 Yes, they're mystery writers who investigate mysteries.
 But the female lead, especially, is a "fairplay" mystery writer living in a world where ghosts, psychic powers, "all a dream" endings and fictional characters come to life (including the title character) make it impossible to use logic and common sense to actually solve mysteries.

-- Jessica Fletcher from Murder, She Wrote
+- Jessica Fletcher from Murder, She Wrote is the classic example.

 - Temperance Brennan, from Bones.
 She writes mystery novels, and she also helps solve crime.
 Although her career as a forensic anthropologist is probably more important to her ability to solve crimes than her alleged skill as a writer.